The goal of treatment is to control the swelling and other problems and complications caused by lymphedema.

 - Deep vein thrombosis (blood clot in a vein).

 - Sensitive soft tissue where the skin was treated with radiation therapy.

 In patients who are overweight, lymphedema related to breast cancer may improve with weight loss.

 Combined physical therapy is a program of massage, bandaging, exercises, and skin care managed by a trained therapist.
 At the beginning of the program, the therapist gives many treatments over a short time to decrease most of the swelling in the limb with lymphedema.
 Then the patient continues the program at home to keep the swelling down.
 Combined therapy is also called complex decongestive therapy.

 Some therapists find that laser therapy is a valuable add-on to the treatment plan, especially when there’s a significant amount of thick, hard scar tissue under the skin (known as fibrosis).
 However, more evidence from research studies is needed to make definite recommendations about the best use of laser therapy.

 Lymphedema is not usually treated with drugs.
 Antibiotics may be used to treat and prevent infections.
 Other types of drugs, such as diuretics or anticoagulants (blood thinners), are usually not helpful and may make the lymphedema worse.
 Diuretics may alleviate symptoms temporarily, but they should generally be avoided.
 Check with your doctor.

-Lymphedema is rarely treated with surgery.
+Lymphedema caused by breast cancer is rarely treated with surgery.